Gilbert C. Harris: Life and career

-Gilbert C. Harris (? - 1921) was a wig maker in Boston, Massachusetts.
-He moved to Boston from Virginia.
-He served as treasurer of the National Negro Business League.
+Gilbert C. Harris was born in c.
+1853, in Petersburg, Virginia.
+He moved from Virginia to Boston in 1892.
+A 1918 book documented him as being "mulatto".

+He acquired and continued to operate Frenchman M. Alphonse Gilbert's Gilbert & Co. wig business at 732 Washington Street.
 He supplied wigs to theater companies including via a mail order business.
 Henry Wilson Savage was among his clients.
 Charlotte Cushman and Henry Irving were among his clients.